michaellin1992/olympiad-challenge/README.md

 # olympiad-challenge
 An interesting coding challenge from a computing olympiad a few years ago that I thought I'd take a stab at.
-I attached relevant figures for this problem in the root directory.
+I attached relevant figures for this problem in a jpeg located in the root directory.
+You can verify that my solutions work by running the "ant junit" target which will print out all five of the figures in the jpeg.

 Problem text: